 Please select category from the dropdown list below.

-In 2009, 444 of the 12,566 deaths registered in WA were identified as being of an Indigenous person .
-Based on the under-identification of Indigenous people in death registrations, the actual number of Indigenous deaths is likely to be between 480 and 620 (see above) .
+In 2011, 454 of the 12,724 deaths registered in WA were identified as being of an Indigenous person , but, because of the under-identification of Indigenous people in death registrations, the actual number of Indigenous deaths is likely to be higher than the number registered.

 The following summary measures of mortality are based on the numbers of registered deaths, so some caution should be exercised in their interpretation.

-In 2005-2007, after adjustment for the incompleteness of identification of Indigenous people in death registrations, the ABS estimates that Indigenous males born in WA could be expected to live to 65.0 years, 14 years less than the 79.0 years expected for non-Indigenous males (Life expectancy at birth is the number of years a person born in the reference year can expect to live if they experience the current age-specific death rates.
-(Estimates were not available for WA and South Australia (SA) separately).
-In 2005-2007, the expectation of life at birth of 70.4 years for Indigenous females born in WA was almost 13 years less than the expectation of 82.9 years for non-Indigenous females born in WA.
+In 2009, the ABS revised its estimates for expectation of life at birth for Indigenous people .
+After adjustment for the underestimate of the number of deaths identified as Indigenous, the ABS estimates that Indigenous males born in WA in 2005-2007 could be expected to live to 65.0 years, 14 years less than the 79.0 years expected for non-Indigenous males.
+(Life expectancy at birth is the number of years a person born in the reference year can expect to live if they experience the current age-specific death rates.)
+The expectation of life at birth of 70.4 years for Indigenous females born in WA was 12.5 years less than the expectation of 82.9 years for non-Indigenous females born in WA.
 For the same time period, the estimates for Indigenous people nation-wide were 67.2 years for males and 72.9 years for females.

-In 2009, the median age at death for Indigenous males in WA was 50.6 years, which was 26.7 years less than for non-Indigenous males (77.3 years) 3 .
-The median age at death for WA Indigenous females was 58.7 years, 24.9 years less than for WA non-Indigenous females (83.6 years).
+In 2011, the median age at death for Indigenous males in WA was 52.2 years, 25.2 years less than that for non-Indigenous males (77.4 years) .
+7 The median age at death for WA Indigenous females was 54.2 years, 30.2 years less than that for WA non-Indigenous females (84.4 years).

-In 2005-2009, death rates in WA were higher for Indigenous people than for non-Indigenous people across all age groups, with rate ratios highest in the middle adult years (Table 3) 4 .
-(These ratios, being based on the numbers of deaths registered, are likely to underestimate the true differences between death rates for Indigenous people and the total population by 10-30%.)
-The greatest difference occurred among females and males aged 35-44 with rates nearly eight times those recorded for non-Indigenous males and females.
+In 2007-2011, death rates in WA were higher for Indigenous people than for non-Indigenous people across all age-groups, with rate ratios highest in the middle adult years (Table 3) .
+8 (These ratios, being based on the numbers of deaths registered, are likely to underestimate the true differences between death rates for Indigenous people and the total population.)
+The greatest difference occurred among males and females aged 35-44 years with Indigenous:non-Indigenous rate ratios of around seven to eight.

 |Indigenous||Non-Indigenous||Rate ratio||Indigenous||Non-Indigenous||Rate ratio|

-In 2007-2009, the infant mortality rate of 7.7 infant deaths per 1,000 live births for Indigenous people in WA was nearly three times the rate of 2.7 per 1,000 for non-Indigenous Western Australians .
-(The infant mortality rate is the number of deaths of children under one year of age in a calendar year per 1,000 live births in the same calendar year.)
-The rate of 10.3 per 1,000 for Indigenous males was higher than the rate of 5.1 per 1,000 for Indigenous females.
+The infant mortality rate (IMR) is the number of deaths of children under one year of age in a calendar year per 1,000 live births in the same calendar year.
+In 2009-2011, the IMR of 7.0 infant deaths per 1,000 live births for Indigenous people in WA was 2.4 times the rate for non-Indigenous infants .
+The IMR of 10.2 per 1,000 for Indigenous male infants was 2.8 times higher than the rate of 3.7 per 1,000 for Indigenous female infants.